josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/👾_Debugging_The_Men/🩻_the_structural_revelation_2018_2022.md

 # 🩻 2018–2022 — The Era of Structural Revelation
+**First created:** 2025-11-12 | **Last updated:** 2025-11-13
+*"You do not need to leave your room.
+Remain sitting at your table and listen.
+Do not even listen, simply wait, be quiet, still and solitary.
+The world will freely offer itself to you to be unmasked, it has no choice, it will roll in ecstasy at your feet."*

+> *Franz Kafka*

+---

 ## 🛰️ Orientation
 If **2010–2017** was *The Long Fuse*,